Irbid National University

 Irbid National University (جامعة إربد الأهلية, abbreviated INU) is a university in Jordan.
 Established in 1994, it is located in the northern town of Irbid.
 It has a student body of 6,000.
 Irbid National University is a private university, certified by the Ministry of Higher Education and Scientific Research of Jordan, the Islamic Association of Arab Universities (AARU), (FUW), and the Federation and European universities (UNIMED).
 The university President is Prof. Mohammed Said Subbarini.

 Scientific Research Deanship

 The deanship performs scientific research through the Scientific Research Committee, whose task is to supervise and support scientific research and its publishing.
 The deanship is also responsible for publishing Irbid Journal for Research and Studies (a-referred journal) in the field of humanities.
-Articles are published after being approved by specialized referees.
-The deanship staff publishes the staff's research papers.

-The deanship also holds lectures, seminars and conferences that develop the research skills of the teaching staff.
+The deanship also holds lectures, seminars and conferences.